 |

 Answer: When a shape is rotated about its centre, if it comes to rest in a position and looks exactly like the original, then it has rotational symmetry.
-A shape like an equilateral triangle would therefore have
+A shape like an equilateral triangle

-an order of rotational symmetry of 3.
-The general rule for a
+would therefore have an order of rotational symmetry of 3.
+The

-regular polygon (shapes such as pentagons, heptagons, octagons
+general rule for a regular polygon (shapes such as pentagons,

-etc. is, that the number of sides is the same as the number of
+heptagons, octagons etc. is, that the number of sides is the

-lines of symmetry, which is also the same as the Following from this, then a square, which is a regular polygon, has 4 sides, 4 lines of symmetry and an order of rotational symmetry of 4.
+as the Following from this, then a square, which is a regular polygon, has 4 sides, 4 lines of symmetry and an order of rotational symmetry of 4.
 If a shape has rotational symmetry, it must have either line symmetry or point symmetry or both.
 For example, a five pointed star has 5 lines of symmetry and rotational symmetry of order 5, but does not have point symmetry.
 A parallelogram has no line of symmetry, but has rotational symmetry of order 2 and also point symmetry.
 Only a shape which has line symmetry or point symmetry can have rotational symmetry.
 When there is point symmetry and also rotational symmetry, the order of the latter is even.
 For example, the letter 'S' has rotational symmetry of order 2, the regular hexagon of order 6.
-On this basis, we would suggest that the letter 'F' does not
+On this basis, we would suggest

-have a rotational symmetry order as it does not have either line
+as it does not have either line symmetry or point symmetry.
+It

-symmetry or point symmetry.
-It doesn't have a centre around which
+doesn't have a centre around which you could rotate it.
+Sounds

-we think this is the case. |
+weird, but given the definitions, we think this is the case. |